filippo-ferrari/munera/README.md

 2. **Weekly and Monthly Summaries**
     - Create functionality to generate weekly and monthly summaries, including filtering and sorting options.
+    - Create a dashboard or log of "next expenses" that lists the next recurrring expenses that you expect to receive

 3. **Reports for Creditors and Debtors**
     - Develop reports outlining debts or credits for each creditor and debtor to provide users with a comprehensive overview.